Phyllotopsis nidulans

+It is widely dispersed in temperate zones of the Northern Hemisphere, where it grows on decaying wood.

 Taxonomy

 The mock oyster was first described scientifically in 1798 by Christian Hendrik Persoon as Agaricus nidulans.
 The specific epithet nidulans means "partly encased or lying in a cavity".
 It is commonly known as "nestcap".
+It is the type species of the genus Phyllotopsis.

 Description

-The flesh has a sulphurous odor similar to rotten cabbage or rotten eggs.
-Although it is not known to be poisonous, its disagreeable odor would deter most from eating the mushrooms.

 The caps are 2-10 cm wide.
 The stems are either very short or nonexistent.
+The flesh has a thiol-like odor similar to rotten cabbage or rotten eggs.

-The spore print is pink.
-The smooth, sausage-shaped to cylindrical spores measure 5–7 µm long by 2–3 µm wide.
+The spore print is pink to tannish.
+The smooth, sausage-shaped to cylindrical basidiospores measure 5–7 μm long by 2–3 μm wide.
 Clamp connections are present in the hyphae.